+Credit repair is only the beginning step in obtaining good credit scores.
 Consumers who have successfully removed negative items from their credit files must continue to monitor their credit reports in case the creditor re-inserts the negative item.
-Credit repair is only the beginning step in obtaining good credit scores.
-Once you have taken steps to repair your credit you will keep a close watch on your credit report.

-Consumers may misinterpret a negative item being removed as a permanent resolution.
-However, if the item is verified on day 31 or any day afterwards, the credit bureau can reinsert the item in your credit reports.
+Consumers may misinterpret a negative account being removed as a permanent resolution.
+However, if the item is verified on day 31 or any day afterwards, the credit bureau can reinsert the account in your credit reports.

-If a previously negative item is reinserted, the Fair Credit Reporting Act (FCRA) requires the credit reporting agency to notify you no later than five days after the date of reinsertion.
 This FCRA requirement is not always practiced.
-Additionally, the creditor who reinserts the negative item must also certify the information is correct.
+In addition, the creditor who reinserts the negative item must also certify the information is correct.

 Three options when a negative credit item is re-inserted

 Option 1 – Request a new investigation and dispute re-insertion

 “On (date) I discovered (negative credit item and account number) had been re-inserted into my credit file.
 You are required to notify me within five (5) days of re-inserting a previously deleted item.
 I did not receive any such notification.
 Please delete this item immediately.”

 Simple and straight to the point works well.
 You do not have to quote the FCRA.
 Save that for later if you have to threaten to file a lawsuit.

 Start with the complaint Consumer Financial Protection Bureau.
 The complaint can be against the credit bureau, the creditor or both.
 According to a 2022 report from the Consumer Financial Protection Bureau (CFPB):